-5. Naming Implies Typing
+5. Naming implies typing

-A field named recipe must be of a Recipe type.
-A field named recipe_id must contain a recipe identifier that we could find within the Recipe entity.
+Field named recipe must be of a Recipe type.
+Field named recipe_id must contain a recipe identifier that we could find within the Recipe entity.

 Same for primitive types.
 Arrays must be named in a plural form or as collective nouns, i.e. objects, children.
 If that's impossible, better add a prefix or a postfix to avoid doubt.